shbarton/obsidian-quartz-website/source/content/index.md

 ---
-title: My GitHub Pages Notebook!
+title: research
 ---

-Hello world!

-Write some words here!
-Heyyyyy this is me, writing to me! hello!
+Hey this is my notebook.